Our Genealogy> Smithies Surname Index> This page

 Josiah is included in the list of names on

-Shaw and Crompton War Memoorial
+Shaw and Crompton War Memorial.

-Gravestone of Josiah Smithies, Crompton Cemetery.
-The moving epitaph suggests he must have suffered greatly.
-His widow, Sarah, bought the grave on 12 Dec 1919 for £4 was buried alongside her husband and several of their descendants.
+His widow, Sarah, who bought the grave on 12 Dec 1919 for £4, was buried alongside her husband and several of their descendants.

 The family burials were:

-Josiah Smithies 16th December 1919 | Sarah Smithies 10th February 1938
+Josiah Smithies 16th December 1919

-Keith Smithies 1960 28th May aged 9 months 18 Brunswick St, Shaw (Great Grandson)
+Keith Smithies 1960 28th May aged 9 months 18 Brunswick St., Shaw (Great Grandson)

 Brian Smithies 1962 29th March age 24 (Grandson)